 The Wifi equipment remained the same–central cafe car cellular modem and 150 Mbps wired link to 802.11n 2.4 GHz APs.
 This meant as savvy travelers used their own LTE/Wifi hotspots on 2.4 GHz the meager train Wifi was jammed with CSMA/CA, a problem well known in urban environments.
 The Wifi became nearly as useless as the first-generation system, and as inexpensive buses and even passenger cars brought ubiquitous Wifi, Amtrak’s Wifi was widely ridiculed and reviled.

-Amtrak next generation Wifi (Acela only)
+next generation Wifi (Acela only)

 Passengers on Acela Express (only Acela as of Fall 2017) benefit from the late 2016 install of 802.11ac Wifi (implicitly 5 GHz) along with 802.11n for 2.4 GHz.
 Gigabit links to the cafe car have also been installed on Acela.
 At the same time, south of New York City is having trackside links installed in the 5 GHz band to the train, helping overcome problems with weak/constantly changing LTE towers.

 VPN connections do drop periodically, which might be annoying for you.
 This implies you can (just) watch 1080p compressed streaming video, which does indeed work via YouTube on Amtrak Acela Express.
-I do not recommend using HD video, to be neighborly, I would watch SD (240p or 480p) video to avoid sucking up too much of the train LTE/trackside bandwidth.
+I do not recommend using HD video to be neighborly.
+I would watch SD (240p or 480p) video to avoid sucking up too much of the train LTE/trackside bandwidth.

-Non-Acela Wifi is still the old slow system
+Non-Acela Wifi is the old WiFi system

 As of fall 2017, the Northeast Regional and other Amtrak trains are stuck with the old Wifi system, which is often not useful for more than basic text emails.
-As a side note, in 2015-2016 some of the long distance routes had Verizon Mifi portable routers in the sleeper cars, but this may have been only an experiment–one that actually did work in the sleeper cars, but not sure if this has been continued for non-listed Amtrak Wifi trains.
+As a side note, in 2015-2016 some of the long distance routes had Verizon MiFi portable routers in the sleeper cars, but this may have been only an experiment–one that actually did work in the sleeper cars, but not sure if this has been continued for non-listed Amtrak Wifi trains.